NathanDuran/RNN-Sherlock-Language-Model/README.md

 sherlock_lm.py is the main script.
 It essentially acts as a wrapper to the underlying functions.
 It will create a RNN or LSTM (based on the model_type variable) and attempt to load a data set from the /data directory.

-sherlock-training-data.pkl contains 31716 prepared sentences from the all of the short stories of Sherlock Holmes.
+sherlock-training-data.pkl contains 45464 prepared sentences from all of the stories of Sherlock Holmes.

 # Functions in sherlock_lm.py